elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 Permissions added.
 This means your Lambda function should be able to read DynamoDB table items.
 With the data tier officially ticked off, now we're official

+# Step 6: Connect all these services together seamlessly for your three-tier architecture
+Now, it's time to connect them.
+We'll update our index.html file to make a request to our API Gateway endpoint and display the returned data.ly ready to merge the three layers
+* Update your script.js file with JavaScript code to make an API request.
+* Verify that the data is displayed on your website.